SIAM NATURAL

 Cocos nucifera L.

-dietary fat in the United States.
-At that time cardiovascular disease was relatively
+important dietary fat in the United States.
+At that time cardiovascular disease

 uncommon.
 Subsequently, palm oil has virtually disappeared, replaced by soybean